 Animated Cartoons and Film – Disney and Warner Bros.

-The Dirty Thirties, an era of poverty and uncertainty, birthed what would fuel the glorious, golden age of radio, animation and film.
+The Dirty Thirties, an era of poverty and uncertainty, birthed what would fuel the glorious, golden age of radio, animation, and film.
 Warner Bros. released Looney Tunes in 1930 followed by Disney’s foray into animated feature films with Snow White in 1937.
 Snow White won an Academy Award that year, which was handed to Walt Disney by child actress, Shirley Temple.
 From 1934 until the 1980s, “The Man of a Thousand Voices” Mel Blanc voiced an entire generation of characters that have lived on in various ways using the power of the human voice.

 Turner 22X – WWII and Audio Advancement

 During World War II, the world witnessed the start of commercial FM broadcasting and even better audio recording technology.
 The Turner 22 was manufactured by The Turner Company in Cedar Rapids, Iowa in the 1940s.
-Most microphones made during that time had high, medium and low switches.
+Most microphones made during that time had high, medium, and low switches.
 Microphones were often named for famous singers who used them.
 The “Elvis” mic or “Billie Holiday” mic are examples of this.

 Hockey Night in Canada – Foster Hewitt

 Hockey Night in Canada is part of the bedrock that holds our home nation together.
 Announcer Foster Hewitt, perched high above the crowds at Maple Leaf Gardens, is pictured in his famous “Gondola” where he called games for the Toronto Maple Leafs in the 1950s and 1960s.
-His excellent play-by-play and color commentary inspired the Hockey Hall of Fame to give out a memorial award in Foster’s name honouring broadcasters who excel and contribute greatness to the game of ice hockey over their careers.
+His excellent play-by-play and color commentary inspired the Hockey Hall of Fame to give out a memorial award in Foster’s name honoring broadcasters who excel and contribute greatness to the game of ice hockey over their careers.

 1966 Global Transistor – 10 GR-920 – Making Music and News Portable